ProtaStructure Design Guide Loading Generator

 Four load cases (Ex +, Ex-, Ey +, Ey-) including positive and negative eccentricities are defined for earthquake loads calculated in accordance with the selected earthquake codes.
 The "+" and "-" signs in the load case labels indicate the side of the eccentricity with respect to floor mass center. (i.e. rotating the floor CW or CCW)

-All seismic codes require to include and additional combination, 0.9G + E, that may yield more critical results where G acts favorably.
+By ticking Create Seismic Combinations not Including Live Loads, 0.9G + E, it may yield more critical results where G acts favorably.
 You can optionally include this in loading generator.

 Wind Loading